 Hesston College requires students to complete a couple of items before they arrive on campus.
 These include a health form/immunization record and proof of health insurance.
 On the health form – make sure you submit both parts of the form.
 Health insurance – the college offers a plan if you don’t have your own.
 Click the links for more information.

 If your student is coming to campus by plane or bus – arriving at the Wichita airport or bus station – or train – arriving at the Newton depot – the college provides free transportation to campus from these locations during Opening Weekend.
 During the school year the college provides transportation to and from these locations for a fee.
 Have your student contact his or her admissions counselor to arrange Opening Weekend transportation.
-Contact the Student Development office (620-327-8234) for transportation at other times of year.
+Contact the Brenda Wenger in the Student Development office (620-327-8235) for transportation at other times of year.

 - The college recommends that students purchase books online through the Hesston College Bookstore before coming to campus.
 The Bookstore will prepare the textbooks for pickup when you arrive.